paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 -   Bayesian model choice and model validation

 In the following a numerical example of the application of the MCMC is shown.
 In this example the failure hour data set given in {numref}`method-table7-4` is used, allowing a comparison of the results with the analytic solution.
-Another example for the use of numerical methods can be found in **Chapter 10 (Part III)** for Mechanical reliability prediction, applying Bayesian updating to improve a wear-out model derived from the Physics of Failure with In Orbit Return observations.
+Another example for the use of numerical methods can be found in {numref}`sec_mech_handbook` for Mechanical reliability prediction, applying Bayesian updating to improve a wear-out model derived from the Physics of Failure with In Orbit Return observations.

 **Example: Numerical Bayes approach for the Exponential distribution**